 Members of the Faculty of Science and Technology can claim their Overleaf Professional upgrade by signing in below.
 You’ll need to link your account to your University of Stavanger single sign on.

-Join a community of authors at University of Stavanger
+Join a community of over 618 authors at University of Stavanger

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.